HKirkpatrick/Autocomplete/src/readme.txt

  *  Also include any resources (including the web) that you may
  *  may have used in creating your design.
  *****************************************************************************/
+None

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/
+None

 /******************************************************************************
  *  If you worked with a partner, assert below that you followed
  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  *****************************************************************************/
+We followed the protocol.
+We worked on all the parts together, concurrently on separate computers through git.

 /******************************************************************************